Here are some thoughts on how we deliver our website projects.

 Prototype designs are presented for client consultation.
 Sometimes a demonstration website is setup to show the client a more visual prototype.
 As they say “a picture is worth a thousand words” to get your ideas across.

 The Build stage is the ‘nuts and bolts’ where we convert the approved design into a functioning website.
 The individual components are added to our development web server then any coding or customisation is performed.
-Usability testing is performed to confirm functionality including cross browser support.
-The system is then fine tuned based on the test results.
+Usability testing confirms functionality, including cross-browser support.
+The system is then fine-tuned based on the test results.

-This is the fun stage for our clients – launch the new website.
-Once the client gives final approval to ‘Go Live”, we then enable the site on the production host, update any configuration files and perform final site testing. eg. contact forms.
+The launch is the fun stage for our clients, the culmination of our work now presented to the broader audience.
+Once the client gives final approval to ‘Go Live”, we then enable the site on the production host, update any configuration files and perform final site testing.
+Eg. contact forms.

 We use this stage to deliver any training and documentation associated with the site.